IsaacEhuan/POO-Project/documentation/User stories.md

 **US01**-*Access and exit the system*

-As: Client  I Want: Have access to the system For: To be able to search / consult about an anime of my interest
+As: A client  I Want: To have access to the system To: Be able to search / consult about an anime of my interest

 ##### Conditions
 - The system must allow the customer to create an account through an email or a Facebook account